tigerplush/ghost_suckers/README.md

 # todo
-show what upgrades do (https://bevyengine.org/examples/3D%20Rendering/blend-modes/) don't regenerate health during upgrade picking
+show what upgrades do (https://bevyengine.org/examples/3D%20Rendering/blend-modes/)

 # bugs
-sometimes ghosts don't grow when they leave the vacuum
+sometimes ghosts don't grow when they leave the vacuum (fixed?)

 # nice to have
+fade music
 spawn ghosts out of graves with a little intro animation floaty upgrades map-generation